isabella232/docs-vuepress/docs/administration/configuration/config-file-reference.md

 Other settings:

 - `framework.log.dispatch.console.format`: Default format for non-terse node execution logging run by the `dispatch` CLI tool.
 - `execution.script.tokenexpansion.enabled`: Whether inline script token expansion is enabled, default `true`.
-If `false`, the "Inline Script Content" syntax described in (/manual/job-workflows.md#context-variables) is disabled.
+If `false`, the "Inline Script Content" syntax described in [User Guide - Creating Job Workflows - Context Variables](/manual/job-workflows.md#context-variables) is disabled.
 - `communityNews.disabled`: Default is not set, or false.
 Disables the external polling of Community News feed.
 Link will persist but will not poll, and clicking this link will open a new browser tab and navigate to the web-based version of Community News.

 Static authentication tokens for API access: